 These companies can often offer insurance or replacement guarantees for any items accidentally damaged during transit.
 This will give you peace of mind when it comes to moving day and you literally leave your business operations in the hands of a moving van.

-Make sure to use protective packaging material such as bubble wrap to protect any pieces which are of particular importance, and when placing them into the moving van, store them in a manner in which they cannot move whilst on the road, and potentially fall and subsequently sustain damage.
+Make sure to use protective packaging material such as bubble wrap to protect any pieces which are of particular importance.
+When placing them into the moving van, store them in a manner in which they cannot move whilst on the road, and potentially fall and subsequently sustain damage.

 Paperwork comes part and parcel with working in an office environment.
 Whether these are invoices, client reports or marketing materials, it’s always surprising just how many documents you can accrue over time.